by Dr. Lawrence Wilson

 2) The proud ego does not like the fact that it is in a dependent relationship with the Creator.
 So it blocks it from consciousness.
 However, we cannot exist alone, so the ego then has to find false gods as substitutes for the real thing.
 This is a form of ego stubbornness.

-block the love of the Creator out of their life.
+people choose to block the love of the Creator out of their life.
 They choose separation from God.
-This is a choice, one that we have all made in the
+This is a choice, one that we have all

 For many people, the time for separation is over.
 We know this because our relationships based upon separation become very painful.
 These are the 'special relationships' spoken of in A Course in Miracles and other spiritually oriented books.

-These relationships are brought to us to we will finally make the decision to choose oneness with the Creator, and to accept the Creator back as our primary relationship.
-Unhealthy relationships serve an important purpose to wake us up.
+These relationships are brought to us so we will finally make the decision to choose oneness with the Creator, and to accept the Creator back as our primary relationship.
+Unhealthy relationships can thus serve an important purpose to wake us up.

 Co-dependency, like addiction, is always associated with denial.
 Many people 'love' others the way they love cigarettes, beer or television programs.
 This is not love, but attachment, addiction and co-dependency.